One island. Thirty years. A forgotten war finally remembered.

 HOW CAN YOU HELP TELL THIS STORY?

-Given the current interest in Onoda's story, and the recent dramatised film about Onoda, we feel like now is the time more than ever to tell this story, and we want to complete this film by Spring 2022.
+Given the current interest in Onoda's story, and the recent dramatised film about Onoda, we feel like now is the time more than ever to tell this story, and we want to complete this film by Fall 2026.

 Principle filming has been completed, and we need your help to get this documentary film over the line and onto screens.